TommasoCanc/biomonitoR_app/README.md

 To comunicate bug report and feature requests please contact: alex.laini@gmail.com or tommaso.canellario@gmail.com
 <br>

-To asks for changes concerning <b>biomonitoR</b> package, please send a pull request on GitHub at: https://github.com/alexology/biomonitoR
+To asks for changes concerning the <b>biomonitoR</b> package, please send a pull request on GitHub at: https://github.com/alexology/biomonitoR
 <br>

-To asks for changes concerning <b>biomonitoR App</b> package, please send a pull request on GitHub at: https://github.com/TommasoCanc/biomonitoR_app
+To asks for changes concerning the <b>biomonitoR App</b> package, please send a pull request on GitHub at: https://github.com/TommasoCanc/biomonitoR_app
 <br>